bekk/bekk-christmas/post/css/user-select-all-wip.md

   (<a href='https://codepen.io/dagfs'>@dagfs</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-For the next few minutes, we shall explore how we can make all the cells with data easy to copy for most of the browsers in use today!
+For the next few minutes, we will explore how we can make all the cells with data easy to copy for most of the browsers in use today!

 ## User select:all;

-By adding some CSS to the table, we can make all the text in the cells are selectable by a sinlge click.
-This solution currently works for firefox and Chrome.
+By adding some CSS to the table, we can make all the text in the cells are selectable by a single click.
+This solution currently works for Firefox and Chrome.

 The CSS we have added to the table is: